-Willow Research Trust.
-Other programmes are supported as funding and opportunities allow. - 2.7.
-The Soil Health programme maintains the Regional Sate of the Environment soil quality monitoring programme through a regional network of soil health assessments, and a general advice programme around soils and soil health. - 2.8.
-This programme is well underway, with the major partnership programme involving funding for the regional Ballance Farm Environment Awards, with 2019-20 awards entrants starting through the judging process.
-Nurseries - 2.9.
-Council operate a number of poplar and willow pole nurseries to produce planting material for erosion control programmes.
-The aim is to produce or source 30,000 poles. - 2.10.
-The 2019 winter pole season has been completed, with provisional numbers showing 31,732 poles distributed to landowners.
-3. RECOMMENDATION That the Committee recommends that Council:
+- 2.7.
+The Industry Partnership programme proposes supporting five initiatives promoting sustainable land use and good management practice on farms within the region.
+Funding partnerships exist with the New Zealand Farm Environmental Trust and the Poplar and Willow Research Trust.
+Other programmes are supported as funding and opportunities allow. - 2.8.
+The Soil Health programme maintains the Regional Sate of the Environment soil quality monitoring programme through a regional network of soil health assessments, and a general advice programme around soils and soil health. - 2.9.
+This programme is well underway, with the major partnership programme involving funding for the regional Ballance Farm Environment Awards, with 2019-20 awards entrants having completed the judging rounds with the awards dinner set for 19th of March and the winners field day in April.